LuisEmmanuel27/trainee_practice_MuleSoft/README.md

 ## Set up API Autodiscovery

 -   <a href="./Notes/5 - Set up API Autodiscovery/1 - Set up API Autodiscovery.md">Set up API Autodiscovery in Anypoint Studio</a>

+## Apply Client ID enforcement policy to your Mule app in API Manager

+-   <a href="./Notes/6 - Apply Client ID enforcement policy to your Mule app in API Manager/1 - Apply Client ID enforcement policy to your Mule app in API Manager.md">Apply Client ID enforcement policy to your Mule app in API Manager</a>